Mkobie/PLC-Programming/README.md

 ## Project 4: Water Treatment System
 Link to video: https://youtu.be/j7GeVQzAwvQ

 Here we have a water treatment system being integrated into an existing system.
-The program controls a singla output: a signal to a servo that turns a cam.
+The program controls a single output: a signal to a servo that turns a cam.
 Depending on the position of the cam it could be closing one of four switches to indicate that it's in one of three cycle states, or that it's at the home position.

 The final input is a digital cycle call input, from the existing system.
 When it activates the cycle begins and the cam cycles through activating the three switches for varying amounts of time.

 I was happy with my solution and didn't modify it based on the instructor's solution.
 By comparing the actual state of the system with the desired state of the system the program knew if the cam should energize or not.
 The logic controlling the desired state was based on the switches, actual and desired position, and a series of timers.

-That being said, there might still be a neater way of orgnaizing this logic, that is, instead of just considerng the state of the water treatment system (fill/ drain/ etc), also consider the state of the program itself: run, idle, stop.
+That being said, there might still be a neater way of organizing this logic, that is, instead of just considering the state of the water treatment system (fill/ drain/ etc), also consider the state of the program itself: run, idle, stop.

 And that reminds me of...
 PackML.